 Rugs are made in a variety of natural and synthetic fiber choices, and each fiber type has strengths and weaknesses.
 When picking a type of fiber for your rug, you need to consider the cleanability, durability, softness and ideal color retention required for your space.
 While overall the word “natural” may seem more appealing than “synthetic”, some synthetic fibers like polypropylene and nylon are very soft to the touch with the added benefit of being fade-resistant and stain-resistant.

 Wool is the most commonly used natural fiber in rug production.
 Wool is durable, affordable, soft, hypoallergenic, and naturally stain resistant.
 Sheep wool is the most common, but it is also harvested from the coats of alpacas, llamas, or goats.
 The wool fiber diameter determines the rug’s price and quality.
-A tufted wool rug can be prone to shedding and requires regular weekly vacuuming, but a looped-fiber rug results in more durable and results in far less shedding.
+A tufted wool rug can be prone to shedding and requires regular weekly vacuuming, but a hand knotted wool rug results in more durable and results in far less shedding.
 New Zealand wool is widely considered to be the highest quality.
-Its high levels of lanolin makes the wool more durable.
+Its high levels of lanolin make the wool more durable.

 Polypropylene is a synthetic solution-dyed plastic fiber which is easy to maintain, highly durable and has fade-resistant color.
 It is commonly used in both indoor and outdoor rugs for it’s UV, mildew, stain and water-resistant qualities.
 This fiber is great if you have kids or pets, but it will require regular vacuuming as it tends to attract dirt.
 It will work better in a lower traffic area (not a hallway, for instance) because polypropylene tends to flatten over time and show traffic patterns.